a cautionary tale

 About three months ago, I was stepping down into the shower, a place that has quite an echo, and heard a distinctive crunching noise coming from my right kneecap.
 It made me want to crawl out of my skin.
-I silently hoped that the crunch was the result of an injury and not the worst culprit of all: aging.
+In a moment of warped perspective, I silently hoped that the crunch was the result of an injury and not the worst culprit of all: aging.

 - Welcome to your 40’s and the insults of aging